Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Abstract

 \section{Abstract}

-First, we give a rigorous convergence result for equation-free analysis in the setting of slow-fast systems using implicit lifting.
-Second, we apply this result to study the idealized traffic modeling problem of phantom jams generated by cars with uniform behavior on a circular road.
-It is shown, that the implicitly defined coarse-level time stepper converges to the true dynamics on the slow manifold with an accuracy that is beyond all orders of the small parameter measuring time scale separation.
-These results are applied to investigate the behavior of the microscopic traffic model on a macroscopic level.
-The traffic jams are waves that travel slowly and in opposite direction compared to the car velocity.
-The standard deviation is chosen as a macroscopic measure of traveling wave solutions and is continued on the macroscopic level in the equation-free setup.
-The collapse of the traffic jam to the free flow corresponds in the relevant parameter region at the macroscopic level to a saddle-node bifurcation of the traveling wave.
-We continue this bifurcation point in two parameters using equation-free analysis.
+We introduce a general formulation for an implicit equation-free method in the setting of slow-fast systems.
+First, we give a rigorous convergence result for equation-free analysis showing that the implicitly defined coarse-level time stepper converges to the true dynamics on the slow manifold within an error that is exponentially small with respect to the small parameter measuring time scale separation.
+Second, we apply this result to the idealized traffic modeling problem of phantom jams generated by cars with uniform behavior on a circular road.
+The traffic jams are waves that travel slowly against the direction of traffic.
+Equation-free analysis enables us to investigate the behavior of the microscopic traffic model on a macroscopic level.
+The standard deviation of cars' headways is chosen as the macroscopic measure of the underlying dynamics such that traveling wave solutions correspond to equilibria on the macroscopic level in the equation-free setup.
+The collapse of the traffic jam to the free flow then corresponds to a saddle-node bifurcation of this macroscopic equilibrium.
+We continue this bifurcation in two parameters using equation-free analysis.

 \begin{AMS} 65P30, 37M20, 37Mxx, 34E13 \end{AMS}